Heroes game

 4) Multiplayer mode

-Unlike the first version, the second edition had this multiplayer mode so you can play the game with other people.
+Unlike the first version, the second edition has this multiplayer mode so you can play the game with other people.

 You can challenge your family, friends, and even your pastors in a tournament or competition.
-Exciting, isn’t it?
+Exciting, right?

 5) Hope Channel